c0d-0x/Cruxpass-Password-manager/README.md

 Use code with caution.
 Learn more
 Available options:

-- -c: <username>: Search for a password by username
+- -c: \<username\>: Search for a password by username
+- -d: \<password id\>: deletes a password by id
-- -e: <file name>: Export all saved passwords to a csv format
+- -e: \<file name\>: Export all saved passwords to a csv format
-- -i: <file name>: Import passwords from a csv file
 - -h: Display help information
-- -s <password> <username>: Generate a password and store it for the specified username
+- -i: '<file name>': Import passwords from a csv file
+- -l: List all saved passwords
 - -r: Generate a random password without storing it
-- -l: List all saved passwords
-- -d: <password id>: deletes a password by id
+- -s '<password> <username>': Generate a password and store it for the specified username

 ## Installation